Chef Ulrich in Action in Guadalajara, Mexico

 My debut on Mexican National TV,

-was through a commercial announcing the opening and change of the new concept in collaboration with our US-based Management Company, it was nice to be recognized on the street by some people that saw the commercial the day before on TV.
+was through a commercial announcing the opening and change of the new concept in collaboration with our US-based Management Company, it was nice to be recognized on the street by some people who saw the commercial the day before on TV.

 Mexico City is a vibrant, cosmopolitan, and exciting city

 I had a great time during my time there.
-I also had a chance to eat at Wolfgang Puck’s Spago in Mexico City, I made a reservation week ahead to get a seat for myself, my table was in the middle of a completely packed dining room!
+I also had a chance to eat at Wolfgang Puck’s Spago in Mexico City, I made a reservation a week ahead to get a seat for myself, but my table was in the middle of a completely packed dining room!
 Across from me was a table of four women dining and they constantly looked over to my table, finally one of them decided to come up to my table to invite me to sit with them, I guess they felt sorry for me being all by myself!
 Of course, I declined politely and told her I appreciated the offer.
 Who knows what would have happened if I accepted the offer?!
-Anyway, I was not impressed with the food as I don’t remember what I had that evening, meaning it couldn’t have been that great otherwise I would definitely remember what I had, or maybe it was the 4 beautiful Mexican women that clouded my memory!
+Anyway, I was not impressed with the food as I don’t remember what I had that evening, meaning it couldn’t have been that great otherwise I would remember what I had, or maybe it was the 4 beautiful Mexican women that clouded my memory!

 Up until today, I am still in contact with staff members from Mexico and Santo Domingo (my other home for almost 5 years prior to Mexico) and it is great to see them and their families so many years later, thank God for Facebook and Social Networks